skylerknecht/skylerknecht.github.io/_posts/2023-09-16-Kerberos-For-Attackers.md

 The authenticator contains metadata such as a sequence number and is encrypted with the session key obtained from the TGS-REP.

 The Application Server will decrypt the ST recovering the session key and the groups associated with the user.
 The Application Server will use the session key to decrypt the authenticator and recover the sequence number.
-If the sequence number has already been received the Application Server the request will be dropped.
+If the sequence number has already been received by the Application Server the request will be dropped.
 Otherwise, the Application Server will parse the user's groups and make an AS-REP either informing the user the status of their authorization.